 Are there easier options?

 It might not be about a school party in your case, but figure out where you can simplify.
 Take a bottle of wine, grab bread and cheese, take a yummy treat from a local small business, or consider ordering the same gift for everyone.
 OK, it might be more reasonable to choose a gift for all the ladies on your list and one for all the men.
 Or, with high prices, agree to do one Secret Santa gift exchange instead of buying something for everyone.
 Save the special gifts for your kids and significant other.
+You get the idea, though.
+Simplify.
+Embrace easy, at least in some areas.
+Remember that complicated doesn’t always mean special.

 Mental space during the holidays

-Feel comfortable with saying “no” to an event if it’s more than you can do on that day or in a week.
+Feel comfortable saying “no” to an event if it’s more than you can do on that day or in a week.
 You can find other moments throughout the year to spend time with people you care about.
 And they will understand.

 Tips to make the holiday meal easier